Activists Turn Up In Swamp Monster Masks To Protest Trump Nominee

 Kim and her fellow activists lined up for a seat in the hearing at 7 a.m. and shots of their protest quickly went viral.

 But activists weren’t the only ones calling out Trump’s nominee over his industry connections.
-Sen. Ron Wyden (D-Ore.) berated Bernhardt, calling him “just another corrupt official.”
-Sen. Wyden pointed to a New York Times story that emerged earlier in the week that revealed that Bernhardt had been instrumental in an effort to block the release of a scientific report detailing the dangers of three pesticides.
-The chemicals in question are said to “jeopardize the continued existence” of over 1,200 species of birds, fish and other animals.
+Oregon Sen. Ron Wyden, a Democrat, berated Bernhardt, calling him “just another corrupt official.”
+Wyden pointed to a New York Times story that emerged earlier in the week that revealed that Bernhardt had been instrumental in an effort to block the release of a scientific report detailing the dangers of three pesticides.
+The chemicals in question are said to “jeopardize the continued existence” of over 1,200 species of birds, fish, and other animals.
 Bernhardt and others in the Interior Department are working to severely narrow the definition of what constitutes risk from such pesticides.

 (7) It couldn't be any more clear that David Bernhardt should be the LAST person to overlook America's public lands, water and wildlife.
 YOU can still #StopBernhardt by calling your Senator at 1-213-335-2077 & telling them to reject Bernhardt’s confirmation! pic.twitter.com/PkBV6jPXA1